 Key points of the programme

-- Research in the nanoscience of graphene/2D materials and their broad applications
+Research in the science of graphene/2D materials and their wide-ranging applications.

-- 3 ½ year research in state-of-the-art interdisciplinary nanoscience laboratories
+3 ½ year research project in state-of-the-art interdisciplinary nanoscience laboratories.

-- Applications of graphene and other 2D materials in electronics, photonics, electrochemistry, composites, spintronics, filtration and separation, drug delivery, regenerative medicine
+Applications of graphene and other 2D materials in electronics, photonics, electrochemistry, composites, spintronics, filtration and separation, drug delivery, regenerative medicine and other areas.